Q: Do you do events other than weddings?

 Q: How do you make your clients comfortable?

 A: Through personal interaction.
 It really DOES matter for the photographer and client to get to know each other.
 I can definitely do weddings where the couple chooses not to interact with me before the wedding, but then that means you're meeting the person who's going to document one of the most important days of your life on the day of your wedding.
-I usually interact through a phone call or coffee before the wedding, social media, or during an engagement session.
+I usually interact through a phone call or share a drink together in my Old Sacramento Studio before the wedding, social media, or during an engagement session.
 But it's always better when I can get to know how my clients "tick" before the day of the wedding.
-It just makes our sessions a lot more fun.
+It just makes our wedding appointments a lot more fun.
 And the more comfortable and the more fun my clients are having, the better their portraits turn out.

 Q: How do you handle large photos with family?